 Sarah Brandon is a Project Specialist at the Leonard D. Schaeffer Center for Health Policy and Economics.
 Working cross-functionally among key initiatives, she is responsible for project coordination and managing research dissemination to ensure the Center fulfills its commitment to impacting health policy.
 Sarah brings experience in technology communications and community organizing to the Center.
 She holds a B.A. in English with honors in Nonfiction Writing from Brown University and was raised in Los Angeles.

-Irene Vidyanti is a Scientist/Modeler at the Policy Analysis Unit, Office of Health Assessment and Epidemiology, Los Angeles County Department of Public Health (LACDPH).
-As a Scientist/Modeler, she leads various simulation modeling efforts and assists in performing economic evaluation to aid planning and evaluation of various projects in LACDPH.
-She is also a collaborating programmer at University of Southern California’s Schaeffer Center of Health Policy and Economics.
-She holds a BA/M.Eng degree in Information and Computer Engineering from University of Cambridge and a Ph.D. degree in Industrial and Systems Engineering from University of Southern California.
+Irene Vidyanti is a Data Scientist/Modeler at the Los Angeles County Department of Public Health (LADPH) and a collaborating programmer with University of Southern California’s Schaeffer Center of Health Policy and Economics.
+She holds a PhD in Industrial and Systems Engineering from University of Southern California and a BA/M.Eng in Information and Computer Engineering from Cambridge University.